 In essence, deep breathing promotes blood flow around the body, resulting in a relaxed state of mind, relieving you of stress.
 Deep breathing also allows you to temporarily become more internal, allowing you to become more mindful of your body and your senses.

 You need to get comfortable in a seated position.
 I prefer to do it in a dark room to minimise distractions.
 Next you need to raise your arms above your head, maintaining a strong posture, and breath in deeply through your nose.
 Once you have breathed in, begin to lower your arms, relatively sharply, and breath out.
-Repeat this around 30 times, focusing on the breaths and on counting one by one.
+Repeat this around thirty times, focusing on the breaths and on counting one by one.
 Focus here is key, it will allow you to drown out any external stimuli, making the preceding two steps more effective.

 Step two: Express gratitude.

 First, take a few moments to feel your heart breathing, continuing to breath deeply.
 Focus in on your senses.
 Next, take a few minutes to focus on 3 events, one by one, in which you felt enormous gratitude.
 Perhaps your best man, giving a speech, praising you.
 Or when you were told relieving news about your health.
 Be imaginative.
-Focus on this situations, be present in that moment and try to feel that same emotions as you did at that time.
+Focus on this situations.
+Be present in that moment.
+And, try to feel that same emotions as you did at that time.

 Step three: Set goals.

 The final part revolves around the future plans, as opposed to past reflection.
 We like to set 3 goals.
 One for that day, one for the month and one longer term goal.
 Perhaps over a year.
 Focus on these goals individually.
 Think about how you are going to achieve them, step by step.
-What actions must be taken, logistically, to attain these goals.
+What actions you must take, logistically, to attain these goals.
 Imagine yourself having completed these goals, and the emotions of that moment.

 Extra tip – I like to play very light music and use a diffuser with oils.
 Sensory repetition is a great way to bring yourself into the same state of mind every time you use priming.
 The same smells will bring you into a greater state of focus the more you use it.